-1.4 Informal examples of DefLog
+1.4 Informal examples of DEFLOG

-Before discussing further details of DEFLOG, let's consider the two examples of the start of the introduction (Section 1): the presumption of innocence and the red-looking object.
-How are they to be logically analysed?
+Before discussing further details of DEFLOG, let's consider the two examples of the start of the introduction (section 1): the presumption of innocence and the red-looking object.
+How are they to be logically analyzed?

+Example (1.1): the presumption of innocence

-EXAMPLE 1.1 (the presumption of innocence) There are two prima facie assumptions:
+There are two prima facie assumptions:

-'''
+innocent

-innocent proven_guilty → ×innocent
+proven_guilty → ×innocent

-'''

 The first sentence expresses the assumption of innocence, the second that when guilt is proven (by proof in the legal sense, not in the logical sense), the assumption of innocence is defeated.
 Given these two assumptions, the assumption of innocence is not only prima facie justified, but also actually.
 There is no information that can lead to the defeat of one of the prima facie justified assumptions: the antecedent of the conditional is not satisfied.
-When, however, a third assumption proven guilty is added, it follows that xinnocent.
+When however a third assumption proven_guilty is added, it follows that xinnocent.
 When the assumptions would be taken as definitely true, an inconsistency arises: both innocent and xinnocent follow.
-Since the assumptions are interpreted as being prima facie justified, the situation is different.
-The prima facie assumption of innocence is countered by its dialectical negation.
+Since the assumption of innocence is countered by its dialectical negation.
 As a result, the prima facie assumption innocent is not actually justified, but defeated.
 Note that dialectical negation is inherently 'directed', in the following sense.
 Since xinnocent follows, innocent is defeated.
 However, it is not the case that since innocent is prima facie justified, xinnocent is defeated.
 This is in contrast with standard negation where the truth of a negated sentence, implies the sentence's falsity, while also a sentence's truth implies the falsity of its negation.

-13
+Example (1.2): the red-looking object (Pollock 1987, 1995)

-EXAMPLE 1.2 (the red-looking object [15]) Initially, there are two prima facie assumptions:
+Initially, there are two prima facie assumptions: